 Emergency Room Error Lawyers in New York

-Millions of Dollars Recovered
+Millions of Dollars Recovered for Injured Clients

-Did you or your loved one report to a New York City emergency room complaining of symptoms of a serious illness or disease, only to be sent home prematurely?
+Did you or your loved one report to a New York emergency room complaining of symptoms of a serious illness or disease, only to be sent home prematurely?
 Were test results misinterpreted in a rushed environment, with disastrous results?
 Did a minor medical incident escalate to a disabling event because of medical malpractice in the ER?

 Whatever your circumstances, our New York emergency room error lawyers at The Paris Law Group, PC are prepared to evaluate your case and recommend a course of action.
 With lawyers who serve on the board of directors for the New York State Trial Lawyers Association and are members of the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum, the law firm’s strong track record is reason enough to schedule a consultation.